 While hybrid plants typically yield fruit that is uniform in appearance (like what you’d see at the supermarket), heirloom vegetables produce a harvest that can be mixed, and may produce less predictably.
 Fruit size can vary greatly, even on the same plant.

-It’s important to note that hybrid and heirloom tomato varieties are not genetically modified organisms (GMO).
+Note: It’s important to note that hybrid and heirloom tomato varieties are not genetically modified organisms (GMO).